 P Community Profile

-The community profile is where you start.
+The Community Profile is where you start.
 It helps you identify gaps in key information and focus on key community requirements and results.
-It sets the context for your responses to questions in categories 1-7 of the Communities of Excellence Framework.
+It sets the context and allows you to address unique aspects of your community in your responses to questions in categories 1–7.

 P.1 Community Description: What are your community’s key characteristics?